-Over the past 10 years, an increasing body of literature has suggested that gut microbiota play a crucial role in the host immune system, modulation of inflammatory processes, extraction of energy from the host diet and alterations of human gene expression and considered to make an important impact on obesity/IR development.
-Several mechanisms that contribute to explaining the link between altered gut microbiota and pathogenesis of IR are described[7].
-They control the fermentation and absorption of dietary polysaccharides to produce SCFA, which may explain their importance in the regulation of fat accumulation.
-SCFA can stimulate the secretion of GLP-1 and GLP-2, thus increasing insulin and adiponectin expression, might contribute to the enhanced insulin sensitivity, and pancreatic ß-cells proliferation[103,104].
-Another mechanism by which the microbiome may contribute to IR is compromised gut barrier function with an increased intestinal permeability, accumulation of lipopolysaccharide and metabolic endotoxemia development of[105].
+Over the past 10 yr, an increasing body of literature has suggested that the gut microbiota plays a crucial role in the host immune system, modulation of inflammatory processes, extraction of energy from the host diet, and alterations of human gene expression, and is considered to make an important impact on obesity/insulin resistance development.
+Several mechanisms that contribute to explaining the link between altered gut microbiota and pathogenesis of insulin resistance have been described[7].
+They control the fermentation and absorption of dietary polysaccharides to produce SCFAs, which may explain their importance in the regulation of fat accumulation.
+SCFAs can stimulate the secretion of GLP-1 and GLP-2, thus increasing insulin and adiponectin expression, which might contribute to enhanced insulin sensitivity and pancreatic ß-cells proliferation[103,104].
+Another mechanism by which the microbiome may contribute to insulin resistance is compromised gut barrier function with an increased intestinal permeability, accumulation of lipopolysaccharide, and metabolic endotoxemia development[105].

-Lactobacillus and Bifidobacterium are commonly used as probiotics and most studied strains in the treatment and prevention of obesity-associated disorders[15].
-Moreover, several potential bacterial candidates, such as Saccharomyces cerevisiae var. boulardii, Parabacteroides goldsteinii, Enterobacter halii or Akkermansia muciniphila, have been identified and innovative mechanisms of action overriding their beneficial effects for IR/obesity have been elucidated[106,107].
+Lactobacillus and Bifidobacterium are commonly used as probiotics and are the most studied strains in the treatment and prevention of obesity-associated disorders[15].
+Moreover, several potential bacterial candidates, such as Saccharomyces cerevisiae var. boulardii, Parabacteroides goldsteinii, Enterobacter halii or Akkermansia muciniphila, have been identified and innovative mechanisms of action overriding their beneficial effects for insulin resistance/obesity have been elucidated[106,107].

-The abundance of Akkermansia muciniphila, which is a mucin-degrading bacterium that resides in the mucus layer, decreased in obese/T2D and inversely correlates with body weight in both rodents and humans[34].
-Metformin treatment[35,36], consumption of oligofructose[108], dietary concord grape polyphenols[109], gastric bypass surgery in humans[110] and mice[111] leads to a marked increase in A. muciniphila abundance with subsequent weight loss and reversed metabolic disorders, including fat-mass gain, metabolic endotoxemia, adipose tissue inflammation, and IR[34].
+The abundance of Akkermansia muciniphila, which is a mucin-degrading bacterium that resides in the mucus layer, has been found to be decreased in obese/T2D and inversely correlated with body weight in both rodents and humans[34].
+Metformin treatment[35,36], consumption of oligofructose[108], dietary concord grape polyphenols[109], and gastric bypass surgery in humans[110] and mice[111] leads to a marked increase in A. muciniphila abundance with subsequent weight loss and reversed metabolic disorders, including fat-mass gain, metabolic endotoxemia, adipose tissue inflammation, and insulin resistance[34].

 F. prausnitzii plays an important role in preserving the gut barrier and controlling inflammation and T2D progression[112].
-A traditional Chinese berberine-containing herbal formula given to T2D patients[112,113] changed the gut microbiota by increasing F. prausnitzii, which was negatively correlated with fasting blood glucose, HbA1c and postprandial blood glucose levels, and positively correlated with homoeostasis model assessment of eta-cell function (HOMA-B).
+A traditional Chinese berberine-containing herbal formula given to T2D patients[112,113] changed the gut microbiota by increasing F. prausnitzii, which was negatively correlated with fasting blood glucose, HbA1c and postprandial blood glucose levels, and positively correlated with homoeostasis model assessment of -cell function (commonly known as the HOMA-B).

-Parabacteroides goldsteinii, a commensal bacterium whose level was reduced in HFD-fed mice.
-Oral treatment of HFD-fed mice with live P. goldsteinii reduced obesity and was associated with increased adipose tissue thermogenesis, enhanced intestinal integrity and reduced levels of inflammation and insulin resistance[106].
+Parabacteroides goldsteinii is a commensal bacterium with reduced level in HFD-fed mice.
+Oral treatment of HFD-fed mice with live P. goldsteinii reduced obesity and was found to be associated with increased adipose tissue thermogenesis, enhanced intestinal integrity, and reduced levels of inflammation and insulin resistance[106].

 Identifying the most important microbiota-related metabolic pathways could lead to the development of integrated strategies using new prebiotics or beneficial bacterial strains to prevent and treat these metabolic disorders in the near future[112].